 1. Tsukishima – The Salty Middle Blocker

 At the start of the series, we saw Tsukishima mocking Kageyama and Hinata with respect to their volleyball skills.
-This character was shown as quite ‘selfish’ and bad at communicating with others, and this is the reason why majority of the Karasuno players didn’t talk to him that much.
+This character was shown as quite ‘selfish’ and bad at communicating with others, and this is the reason why a majority of the Karasuno players didn’t talk to him that much.

 Tsukishima has a sarcastic personality and is often seen teasing Hinata and the rest of the others for their mistakes.
 He thinks highly of himself, but we cannot deny the fact that he is absolutely one of the best setters throughout the series.
-Tsukishma has great observational skills which help him block his opponents spikes and is not affected by lag time spikes.
+Tsukishma has great observational skills which help him block his opponents’ spikes and is not affected by lag time spikes.

 2. Madoka Yachi – The Workaholic Mother

 People really do hate Yachi and consider her one of the most useless characters from the Haikyuu series.
 However, I think that her mother is even more disturbing.
 It is a dream for their parents that their child should put their effort and become stronger in their life.
-However, in the case of Yachi’s mother, her concern is actually drifting towards the wrong direction.
+However, in the case of Yachi’s mother, her concern is actually drifting in the wrong direction.
 Despite giving her moral support and encouragement, all she does is pressurize her by criticizing any work she does.
-Yes I do know that criticism is important for the growth of any individual.
+Yes, I do know that criticism is important for the growth of any individual.
 However, we should make sure that we also come up with supportive ideas and encourage them for the efforts that they had been putting.

 Even his co-worker agrees with the fact that Madoka is very rude and strict when it comes to parenting and needs to chill.
-Good parenting techniques always ensure the best of both the worlds, and here we are talking about the child’s and the parent’s world.
+Good parenting techniques always ensure the best of both worlds and here we are talking about the child’s and the parent’s world.
 Madoka never spent much time with her daughter, so she was unable to understand her capabilities, interests and what sparks her.
 She was also one of the prime factors behind Yachi’s timidness and lack of decision-making.
-This is the reason why Madoka is one of the most hated characters from the series.
+This is the reason why Madoka is one of the most hated characters in the series.

 3. Kiyoomi Sakusa – The Germophobic

-Sakusa is very cautious and detail oriented.
+Sakusa is very cautious and detail-oriented.
 He likes to complete his tasks and always tries to perform his best in the task that he has chosen.
 He is envious, and at the same time, inspired by Kageyama’s Setting Techniques.

 4. Ikke Ukai – The Harsh Coach